-With18 years of experience as a licensed marriage and family therapist I apply my training
+With 25 years of experience as a licensed marriage and family therapist I apply my training

 How does Family Systems therapy help with specific symptoms or problems?

 A family systems approach views the individual’s problem to be embedded in a relationship

 system.
 This implies that there are two or more people involved in the relationship tension.

 Identifying the reciprocal influence people have on one another allows an individual to take